symfony-cmf/symfony-cmf-docs/getting-started/menu.rst

 The included administration panels will automatically available but need to be explicitly put on the dashboard if you want to use them.
-See :doc:`../tutorials/creating-cms-using-cmf-and-sonata` for instructions on how to install SonataDoctrinePhpcrAdminBundle).
+See :doc:`../tutorials/creating-cms-using-cmf-and-sonata` for instructions on how to install SonataDoctrinePhpcrAdminBundle.

 Configuration